SKCraft/Launcher/README.md

 SKCraft Launcher
 ================

 SKCraft Launcher provides a platform for creating, testing, and distributing modpacks for groups of all sizes.
-It 100% open source and works on Windows, Mac OS X and Linux/BSD.
+It is 100% open source and works on Windows, Mac OS X and Linux/BSD.

 With this platform, you have **full control** of the modpacks that you choose to release.